Shahman0605/Image_manipulation_detection_system/README.md

 ## Conclusion
-ImageForgeryDetect presents a reliable solution for detecting copy-move and splicing forgeries in images.
-Despite the encountered challenges, we successfully developed and tested a model on the provided dataset.
-Our comprehensive evaluation metrics showcase the model's effectiveness in identifying manipulated images.
-Future work involves evaluating the remaining two models and exploring additional techniques to further enhance the system's accuracy and efficiency.
+According to the provided metrics, ImageForgeryDetect demonstrates a reliable and effective solution for detecting copy-move and splicing image forgeries.
+The model achieved an overall accuracy of 92% on the test dataset.
+These impressive evaluation metrics validate the effectiveness of our developed model in accurately identifying manipulated images.

+While we encountered challenges during the project, we successfully overcame them and achieved excellent results.
+Moving forward, our future work will evaluate the remaining two models pre-trained on the CASIA2.0_revised dataset.
+Additionally, we will explore additional techniques and methodologies to enhance the system's accuracy and efficiency further, ensuring its continuous improvement.